-Writing, acting and directing with the Leaping Thespians has been a blast.
-These women are amazing.
-I have done a lot of plays over the twenty years and these women make up one of the most positive and awe inspiring groups with whom I have ever had the pleasure of sharing theatre.
+When you find the thing you love to do with a group you love, what more can you ask.
+I have done a lot of plays over the years and these women are one of the most inspiring groups I have ever had the pleasure of sharing theatre.

-I have enjoyed a variety of roles including a Bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, a pot smokin' senior, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, a stone butch, and two serial killers.
-Highlights include Bye Bye Baby, Third Street Theatre Series; A Dolls House, Chemainus Theatre Festival; the film, The Portside; and any Leaping Thespians production.
+Favourite roles include a bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, a pot smokin' senior, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, a serial killer, and any LT production.

 It's been an amazing journey to work with such a dedicated and passionate group.
 I have been a dedicated actor in numerous LT productions.

 Writing and performing her own work for over 20 years, Jackie is the founder of Little Basket Theatre Company, producing the live sitcom, Slacks.
 Other written works are Pleased To Meet You, How To Find Your Mate, Women Of Career, Partners, Mrs. Baxter and The Last Piece.

 I felt like I found my people when I was cast in Out Again at the Inn, my first show with the Leaping Thespians.
 As a lesbian actor, it is a dream to finally get to play LGBTQ roles.
 I love working with these hilarious, talented women.
 They even got me into performing drag!